idec2021/UOregon/docs/documentation/notebook.md

 Induce with 3 different concentrations of IPTG to test for protein toxicity on the cells by checking OD600 in a plate reader for 16 hours

+T7 no plasmid and only LB used as controls

 | Type of Cells | Concentration of IPTG | Volume of cells | Volume of IPTG | Volume of LB |
 | ---- | ---- | ---- | ---- | ---- |
 | Col 17 | 0mM | 8.65 uL| 0uL | 791 uL |